-Task Assessment guidance Task 1 Students must be able to produce freehand sketches of a design idea or design proposal using rendering techniques: thick/thin lines; texture; shading and annotation to demonstrate the design.
+Task Assessment guidance Task 1 • Students must be able to produce freehand sketches for a range of design ideas for their design proposals using rendering techniques: thick/thin lines; texture; shading and annotation to demonstrate the design.
 It would be highly unusual to see the same output from students in a cohort. • Ensure that students produce a range of design ideas and proposals that respond to the specification provided, using both 2D and 3D techniques and utilise graphical communication methods to enhance their ideas.
-Task 2 • Students are required to develop one design proposal further using rendering techniques to present both 2D and 3D sketches.
-Detailed annotation and labelling should be used to help describe the function, features, material choices, assembly methods etc. • Students should explain how their design meets the design specification provided.
+Task 2 • Students are required to develop one design proposal further using rendering techniques to present both 2D and 3D sketches. • Detailed annotation and labelling should be used to help describe the function, features, material choices, assembly methods etc. • Students should explain how their design meets the design specification provided.
 Task 3 • Students must be able to produce a 3rd angle orthographic drawing and an assembly drawing for a design proposal.
-They must use the correct standards and conventions. • Manual production of drawings refers to either the use of drawing boards or 2D CAD software, so access to either drawing boards and drawing instruments, or access to a 2D CAD software, is required. • You should ensure that students produce a range of engineering drawings following standard conventions (BS 8888). • To demonstrate their design proposal, students should utilise a range of assembly drawing techniques.
-Task 4 • You should ensure that students use CAD software to produce formal presentation design proposals. • Students must demonstrate skill in using 2D and 3D CAD modelling.
+They must use the correct standards and conventions. • Production of drawings refers to either the use of drawing boards or CAD software. • You should ensure that students produce a range of engineering drawings following standard conventions (BS 8888).
+To demonstrate their design proposal, students should utilise a range of assembly drawing techniques.
+Task 4 • You should ensure that students use CAD software to produce formal presentation design proposals.
+Students must include photographic evidence of their CAD work.
+Students must demonstrate skill in using 3D CAD modelling.